(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 gave him a “To Whom It May Concern” that boldly indicates (laments, I suppose)

 their reason for the action.
-However, unknown to them (the aforesaid students),
+However, unknown to them (the students above),

 it is the same as running from the lion’s den to the tiger’s.